coldclimate/omnomfrickinnom/content/blog/2020-01-10-instant-pot-beef-curry.markdown

 ### To serve

 * A couple of naan breads
-* A couple of big spoonfuls of plain yoghurt
+* A couple of big spoonfuls of plain yogurt
 * A couple of big spoonfuls of mango pickle
-* A load of snipped corriader
+* A load of snipped coriander

 ## Do